nickchase/k0s/docs/experimental-windows.md

 ## Prerequisites

-The cluster must be running at least one worker node and control plane on Linux.
-You can use Windows to run additional worker nodes.
+The cluster must be running at least one worker node and control plane on Linux, but you can use Windows to run additional worker nodes.

+The Windows system must follow the overall (k0s system requirements)[system-requirements.md].
+You will also need to install Mirantis Container Runtime on the Windows node(s), as it is required for the initial Calico set up).

+**TODO:** Instructions for installing MCR

 ## Run k0s

+**TODO:** Instructions for downloading k0s.exe

 **Note**: The k0s.exe supervises kubelet.exe and kube-proxy.exe.

 During the first run, the calico install script is created as `C:\bootstrap.ps1`.
-This bootstrap script downloads the calico binaries, builds pause container and sets up vSwitch settings.
+This bootstrap script downloads the Calico binaries, builds the pause container and sets up the vSwitch settings.

-Install Mirantis Container Runtime on the Windows node(s), as it is required for the initial Calico set up).
+Initiate the Cluster control with the correct config:

 ```shell
 k0s worker --cri-socket=remote:npipe:////./pipe/containerd-containerd --cidr-range=<cidr_range> --cluster-dns=<clusterdns> --api-server=<k0s api> <token>
 ```

-You must initiate the Cluster control with the correct config.

 ## Configuration